SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 ##### Deprecation of SMS TFA feature

-The SMS TFA (Two-Factor Authentication) feature is deprecated.
+As announced with [release 10.15](/release-10-15-0/announcements-10-15-0), the SMS TFA (Two-Factor Authentication) feature is deprecated.
 With release 10.17+, it will be removed and not be functional any longer, and we will no longer support SMS TFA.

 What does this mean for users?